AlaskaAirlines/ods-toast/README.md

 $ npm i @alaskaairux/ods-toast
 ```

+## Toaster

+It is recommended that you use the bundled [Toaster.js](docs/Toaster.md) tool to display and manage toasts on a given screen.
+[Toaster.js](docs/Toaster.md) is a optional utility class containing logic for managing toasts.

 ### Design Token CSS Custom Property dependency

 The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
 See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).